 - housing a variety of compatible animals from the same habitat together

-- applying scents (spices, food, animal-lure, dung) around an exhibit
+- applying scents (spices, perfumes, food, animal-lure, dung) around an exhibit

 - simulating or using real prey items in predator exhibits to encourage stalk-and-chase behaviors

 The Saint Louis Zoo Enrichment Committee facilitates and promotes Zoo-wide enrichment programs.
 These goal-oriented programs are based on the animals' natural biology, and provides species specific, naturalistic environments, mental and physical stimulation, choices, and a variety of opportunities for individuals and the interactions between individuals.
 The mission of the committee is to provide the animals in our care with an environment and varying activities that promote a range of species-appropriate behavior, facilitate behavioral choices and enhance individual well-being.